 The perfect combination of the richness of dates and the sticky sweetness of the toffee sauce will make you fall in love with this cake instantly!
 Make this juicy cake to celebrate any occasion and you will never fail to disappoint your guests.

 Rustle this up just the day before, allowing all the flavours and juices to infuse properly.
-Serve the daintily-cut, traingle cake pieces with a pool of toffee sauce all around it.
+Serve the daintily-cut, triangle cake pieces with a pool of toffee sauce.
 Heavenly!

 Ingredients needed :